nixpulvis/avrm/README.md

 [![Build Status](https://travis-ci.org/nixpulvis/avrm.svg?branch=master)](https://travis-ci.org/nixpulvis/avrm)

 This is a minimal and efficient set of functions for the AVR microcontrollers.
-Unlike the popular Arduino libraries which abstract away a lot of lower level details, this library doesn't do too much for you.
 The code is all either C99, or AVR assembly.
-One of the main goals of this project is to teach myself the needed concepts to write AVR code without the Arduino libraries.
-If it seems like I'm reinventing the wheel here, that's exactly the point.
-The other main goal is to write libraries which do not rely on Arduino for some parts.
+The main goal of this project is to write libraries which do not rely on Arduino.

 ## Getting Started